Previous Installment: Contact

 "Isis!" she was yelling.
 "Are you up?
 Times a-wastin'!"

 "What's up?"
 I called, without moving.

+up!"
 Auntie replied.
-"In point of fact, howsoever, I'm up, Snidly's up,
+"In point of fact, howsoever, I'm up,

-Felix is up, Felicia is up, but, if I don't miss my guess, you're not
+Snidly's up, Felix is up, Felicia is up, but, if I don't miss my guess,

-over my head and told myself that if I could just go back to sleep, Auntie
+cushion over my head and told myself that if I could just go back to

 It didn't work.